-Prior to applying for formal recognition, a student group on campus may obtain permission from the Director of Student Activities and Student Union to schedule three meetings in the Student Union Building for the purpose of organizing as a recognized group.
+Prior to applying for formal recognition, a student group on campus may obtain permission from the Assistant Director of Student Activities to schedule three meetings in the Student Union Building for the purpose of organizing as a recognized group.
 Recognition of student groups does not mean that the University supports or adheres to the views held or positions taken by such groups.
 Responsibility for any actions which violate federal, state, or local laws must be assumed by the group itself.

-C. REQUIREMENTS FOR RECOGNITION
+C. FORMAL RECOGNITION REQUIREMENTS

-- Two copies of each of the following must be submitted to the Director of Student Activities and Student Union and to the ASBSU Judiciary: - Statement of purpose, i.e. aims and functions (may be incorporated into constitution) - b.
-Constitution (and by-laws, if any) - c.
-List of officers and advisor(s) - d.
-List of charter members - e.
-Information concerning sources of financial support - f.
-Non-discrimination statement (must be incorporated into constitution).
-It is the policy of the University to oppose and prevent in any activity or organization discrimination based on race, color, Creed (religion), or sex (sex: excluding organizations whose primary function is to provide social activities for their members) and requires each organization to include a nondiscrimination statement in their national and local charter, constitution or by-laws. - g.
-If the local group is affiliated with a national organization, the above information concerning the national group is required. - 2.
-Any changes in the above information, other than items d or f, will be reported to the Director of Student Activities and Student Union Office within ten days of the change.
+- 1. Formal application for membership in the official University community requires the submission of the following documents through the Assistant Director of Student Activities to the ASBSU Jusiciary: - Seven (7) copies of the organization's Constitution (and Bylaws, if applicable).
+The Constitution must include, but is not limited to: - A Statement of Purpose, i.e., aims, objectives, and/or functions of the organization. - 2) A Non-Discrimination Statement.
+It is the policy of the University to oppose and prevent in any activity or organization discrimination based on race, color, creed (religion) or sex (sex: excluding organizations whose primary function is to provide social activities for their members).
+The University requires each organization to include a nondiscrimination statement or clause in the national and local charter.
+Constitution or By-laws. - 3) Titles and Duties of the Officers of the organization. - 4) Information concerning all sources of financial support. - b.
+If the local group is affiliated with a national organization, then the above information is also required on the national group. - c.
+Two copies of the roster of Charter members with addresses and telephone numbers. - d.
+Two copies of the roster of Officers and the Advisor(s) with addresses and telephone numbers.
+The roster of Officers must be re-submitted after each election (see paragraph C.2 below). - 2.
+Any changes to the above required documents must be reported in writing to the Assistant Director of Student Activities office within ten days of the change.

-All recognized groups are encouraged to elect a qualified faculty advisor.
-Help in obtaining a qualified faculty advisor may be found in the Office of the Director of Student Activities and Student Union.

-3. Ad hoc Organizations

-The ASBSU Judiciary through its own procedures is authorized to grant temporary recognition to a student group organized for a one-time event or single purpose of supporting or opposing a candidate or issue on a ballot or opposing a candidate or issue on a ballot measure in any special or regular ASBSU election.

-- 4. Loss of Recognition - A group is no longer officially recognized when it has ceased to function as evidenced by: - a.
+- 3. All recognized organizations are encouraged to elect a qualified faculty/staff advisor. - 4.
+Ad hoc Organizations The ASBSU Judiciary through its own procedures is authorized to grant temporary recognition to a student group organized for a onetime event or single purpose of supporting or opposing a candidate or issue on a ballot or opposing a candidate or issue on a ballot measure in any special or regular ASBSU election. - Loss of Recognition A group is no longer officially recognized when it has ceased to function as evidenced by: - a.
 Notice of dissolution from officers and/or advisor, - b.
-Failure to hold any meetings over a twelve-month period, or, - Failure to submit or report changes in the organization as required in C.2 above. - 5.
-Withdrawal of Recognition

-The Vice President for Student Affairs, ASB Judiciary, and/or ASB Senate may withdraw recognition whenever conditions of the recognition contract are violated or the rules and policies of the ASBSU and the University are violated.
+Failure to hold any meetings over a twelve-month period, or, - c.
+Failure to submit or report changes in the organization as required in C.2 above. - d.
+Failure to submit a current roster of Officers within ten days of an election (paragraph C.2). - 6.
+Withdrawal of Recognition The Vice President for Student Affairs, ASB Judiciary, and/or ASB Senate may withdraw recognition whenever conditions of the recognition contract are violated or the rules and policies of the ASBSU and the University are violated.
 Prior to withdrawal or recognition the group will be warned, given the opportunity to take corrective steps, or be given a hearing before the appropriate board or council.